prisma/prisma1/docs/1.8/03-Tutorials2/03-Access-Prisma-from-Scripts/01-Access-Prisma-from-a-Node-script-using-Prisma-Bindings.md

 <Instruction>

-Next, create your `.graphqlconfig` in the root directory of the server (i.e. in the `my-yoga-server` directory):
+Next, create your `.graphqlconfig` in the root directory of the server (i.e. in the `my-node-script` directory):

 ```sh
 touch .graphqlconfig.yml